json-api/json-api/format/index.md

 To-one relationships **MAY** be updated along with other attributes by including them in a `links` object within the resource object in a `PUT` request.

-For instance, the following `PUT` request will update the `title` and `author` attributes of an article:
+For instance, the following `PUT` request will update the `title` attribute and `author` relationship of an article:

 ```text
 PUT /articles/1